f

 You can also choose to display multiple groups in the sidebar, and change their order there by dragging and dropping them up or down.

-You can share projects also with other teams.
-If you wish to collaborate on a project with users from a different team, open the project, then hit the “…” icon next to its name.
-Tap on “Manage” and go to the “Share project with another team” section.
+You can also share projects with other spaces.
+If you wish to collaborate on a project with users from a different space, open the project, then hit the “…” icon next to its name.
+Tap on “Manage” and go to the “Share project with another space” section.

-Type in the email address of another team’s owner or admin and confirm.
+Type in the email address of the invited space’s member and confirm.

-The project will be shared and visible to the other team once they accept the invitation on their end.
+The project will be shared and visible to the other space once they accept the invitation on their end.

 Every project can be shared.
-Once a team project is shared with another team, it’s changed to a limited access project.
+Once a project is shared with another space, it’s changed to a limited access project.

-One team can be invited to multiple joint projects.
+One space can be invited to multiple projects.

-You can cancel an invitation to a joint project before the other team accepts it.
-Once the invited team accepts the invitation, you won’t be able to revoke their access to it.
+You can cancel an invitation to that project before the other space accepts it.
+Once the invited space accepts the invitation, you won’t be able to revoke their access to it.
 However, you will be able to end that project.

-Joint projects are available as a Nozbe Premium feature only - the team inviting must be Premium, the team accepting can be a either a Premium or a Free team.
-A Free team can only accept the invitation to a joint project if it doesn’t exceed the Free plan’s limit of 5 active projects.
+Sharing projects with other spaces is available as a Nozbe Premium feature only - the space inviting must be Premium, the space accepting can be a either a Premium or a Free space.
+A Free space can only accept the invitation to a project if it doesn’t exceed the Free plan’s limit for the number of active projects.

 How to clone a project

-To clone a project, open the one you want to copy, tap on the three dots next to the project’s name and choose the “Clone” option.
+To clone a project, open the one you want to copy, tap on the “…” icon next to the project’s name and choose the “Clone” option.

 How to clone a project

 The app will copy the project’s attributes, sections, and tasks.
-Tasks attributes (such as due dates, tags, delegation etc.) will also be cloned.
+Tasks attributes (such as due dates, private tags, responsibility etc.) will also be cloned.

 You can choose whether you want to clone both active and completed tasks, or active tasks only.
 As for the comments, you can decide whether all comments, or only pinned comments should be cloned.